Excel Sparklines (Table of Contents)

 Excel Sparklines – Example #3

-Consider the below example, which shows if revenue comparison of the company is in profit or loss.
+Consider the below example, which shows if the company’s revenue comparison is in profit or loss.

 Steps to insert the win/loss column sparklines in Excel

-- Follow the similar 1st and 2nd steps from the previous two types of sparklines, but select the Win/Loss option from the Sparklines menu on the toolbar.
+- Follow the similar 1st and 2nd steps from the previous two types of sparklines, but select the Win/Loss option from the toolbar’s Sparklines menu.

 - We can see the win/loss sparkline inserted for the above data as entered in the sheet.

-If in case you need to edit your sparkline you enter or delete the data.
-Consider the below example as shown in the below image.
+If in case you need to edit your sparkling, you enter or delete the data.
+Consider the below example, as shown in the below image.

 Here we have entered data for September month.
 So the sparkline shown above is not an updated one, so let us see how to update the sparkline representing our new data range.

 - Right-click on your sparkline cell where you had previously inserted it.
 Then click on Sparklines and then Select the Edit Single Sparkline’s Data option.